postmodern/sketches/README.txt

 * Use a custom terminal command.
 * Use a custom temp directory to store sketches in.

+== PROBLEMS:

+* Local variables cannot be loaded.
+Ruby defines local variables as local to the file which they were defined in.
+* No support for Inotify or FSevent _yet_.
+It would be nice to attempt to use Inotify or FSevent bindings, if available, for efficient polling of sketch files.

 == INSTALL:

   $ sudo gem install sketches